EmiOnGit/warbler_grass/README.md

 }

 ```
-You can also use the editor to modify the maps in your game
+You can also use the editor to modify the maps in your game.
-Take a look at the `editor` example on how this might work
+Take a look at the `editor` example on how this might work.
+(This is very much just WIP, but can give you a quick and dirty tool or give you an example to work out your own editor)

 ## Examples
-You can find them in the [`example folder`](https://github.com/EmiOnGit/warbler_grass/tree/master/examples)
+You can find them in the [`example folder`](https://github.com/EmiOnGit/warbler_grass/tree/main/examples)

 ### Load grass